Search Commands

 Default shortcut is Ctrl + H

-Search the current page for the specified phrase and replace each occurance with a new phrase.
+Search for a specified phrase and replace each occurrence with a new phrase.
 Use standard Regular Expression syntax for advanced searches; substitution parameters can be used to inject regular expression captures.

 Warning